What Is a Commercial Umbrella Policy?

 Lastly, umbrella insurance can be purchased to cover any exclusions or gaps in your existing insurance policies.
 If that is the primary objective of purchasing the additional coverage, make sure the umbrella policy doesn’t exclude the same gaps.

 How to Determine How Much Additional Insurance Coverage is Necessary

 We recommend taking the time to determine what types of claims are made in your industry and what awards are generally given in a lawsuit if your business is found at fault.
 If you belong to an industry association, check with them as well.
 They can be a great resource for additional information.

-In many cases, the initial protection will cover most scenarios.
-However, your research may indicate a commercial umbrella policy will manage the higher end damage awards and protect the assets and financial solvency of the business in the event of a large claim and award.
+In many cases, the underlying coverage through your insurance company will protect your business in most scenarios.
+However, your research may indicate a commercial umbrella policy will manage the higher end of damage awards and protect the assets and financial solvency of the business in the event of a large claim and award.

 But how much additional coverage does your business need?

 Several factors come into play when considering whether or not umbrella liability coverage is a good investment for your particular business and where it can be most beneficial in your risk management plan.

 - The average cost of damages: Different fields have different risks; investigating your segment’s typical court case can help you identify the amount of coverage you need.